Get your documents legalised by the Foreign, Commonwealth and Development Office (FCDO)

 Apostilling means to legalise a document by having an Apostille Certificate attached to it.

 Yes.
-A notary Public must verify the documents before they are sent to the Foreign and Commonwealth Office for apostilling.
+A notary Public must verify the documents before they are sent to the Foreign, Commonwealth & Development Office for apostilling.

 Limited companies are often required to have their company documents apostilled by overseas authorities, non-UK registrars and banks, before they will recognise them as being legal.